-NextStep Domestic Violence Project 1-800-315-5579 Serving Washington & Hancock Counties Our free services are available to our community members of every gender, sexual orientation, age, race, nationality, religion, and economic status.
+NextStep Domestic Violence Project 1-800-315-5579 Serving Washington and Hancock Counties Our free services are available to our community members of every gender, sexual orientation, age, race, nationality, religion, and economic status.
 Our services include a 24/7 helpline, emergency shelter, safety planning and emotional support, legal assistance and court accompaniment, long-term supportive housing, education and support groups, and resource referrals.

-support, with tailored safety and risk planning to survivors in current abusive relationships.
+Domestic Violence and Stalking resources in Maine provide free and private resources to all people impacted by domestic abuse and violence.
+Offering non-judgmental, emotional support, with tailored safety and risk planning to survivors in current abusive relationships.
 Trained people who understand and want to help.
 In times of crisis, they offer support to survivors, their families, and friends, when, and if they need it.
 Helpful information and in person support for survivors who wish to file a police report or need to attend court are just a phone call away.
 These services can assist with making meaningful connections to assist you in your community.
 If and when you are ready, they provide access to support groups.

-Partners for Peace 1-800-863-9909 1-800-437-1220 (TTY) Serving Penobscot & Piscataquis Counties We provide support, advocacy and safety planning to anyone affected by domestic abuse.
+Partners for Peace 1-800-863-9909 1-800-437-1220 (TTY) Serving Penobscot and Piscataquis Counties We provide support, advocacy and safety planning to anyone affected by domestic abuse.
 We foster safe and healthy relationships through prevention, education, and training.
-New Hope Midcoast 1-800-522-3304 Serving Waldo, Knox, Lincoln, & Sagadahoc Counties New Hope Midcoast believes that a life free from abuse is a fundamental human right and works to build a culture that will not tolerate domestic abuse.
-We support people as they create pathways to safety.
+New Hope Midcoast 1-800-522-3304 Serving Waldo, Knox, Lincoln, and Sagadahoc Counties New Hope Midcoast believes that a life free from abuse is a fundamental human right and works to build a culture that will not tolerate domestic abuse.
+We support people as they create pathways to

+Family Violence Project 1-877-890-7788 Serving Kennebec and Somerset Counties safety.
 By educating and empowering communities, we support a more just and effective response to domestic violence and abuse.
-Family Violence Project 1-877-890-7788 Serving Kennebec & Somerset Counties The Family Violence Project provides helpline, advocacy work, support groups, shelter & supportive housing, prevention & training programs, children's work, and Menswork, a program that works directly with abusers who want to change their behavior.
+The Family Violence Project provides helpline, advocacy work, support groups, shelter and supportive housing, prevention and training programs, children's work, and Menswork, a program that works directly with abusers who want to change their behavior.
 Immigrant Resource Center of Maine (IRCM) 1-800-871-7741 Maine's refugee and immigrant communities) The mission of the immigrant resource center of Maine is to support refugees and immigrant communities by offering culturally and linguistically sensitive services to promote a healthy and equitable Maine.
-Safe Voices 1-800-559-2927 Serving Oxford, Franklin, & Androscoggin Counties The mission of Safe Voices is to support and empower those affected by domestic violence and engage the community in creating social change in Androscoggin, Oxford, and Franklin counties.
+Safe Voices 1-800-559-2927 Serving Oxford, Franklin, and Androscoggin Counties The mission of Safe Voices is to support and empower those affected by domestic violence and engage the community in creating social change in Androscoggin, Oxford, and Franklin counties.
 Through These Doors 1-800-537-6066 Serving Cumberland County In collaboration with local partners and all affected by abuse, TTD's mission is to create innovative responses, mobilize our community, promote safety, and challenge oppression and systems of violence.
 Wabanaki Women's Coalition 207-866-3030 Serving tribal communities across the state of Maine The mission of the Wabanaki Women's Coalition is to increase the capacity of tribal communities to respond to domestic and sexual violence, and influence tribal, national, and regional systems to increase awareness, safety, justice, and healing for all our relations.

-Micmac Domestic & Sexual Violence Advocacy Center 207-551-3639 Serving the Micmac Tribe and other community members

-It is the mission of the Micmac Domestic and Sexual Violence Advocacy Center to serve the needs of the victims/survivors of domestic and sexual violence who seek our services while working to end violence against Native women and their children.
+Micmac Domestic and Sexual Violence Advocacy Center 207-551-3639 Serving the Micmac Tribe and other community members It is the mission of the Micmac Domestic and Sexual Violence Advocacy Center to serve the needs of the victims/survivors of domestic and sexual violence who seek our services while working to end violence against Native women and their children.